Skip to main content

 Rhodes, Wallace P. with assistance and guidance of the Centennial Book Committee Reminiscences of a New Hampshire Town The Belmont Centennial 1869-1969

-Belmont Acquaduct Company constructed the municipal water system.
+In 1893 the Belmont Aqueduct Company constructed the municipal water system.
 Three wells were dug on Windmill Hill and the reservoir was constructed with a capacity of 115,000 gallons.
 Water was conducted to houses through wooden (logs) pipes which were banded with iron.
 Late in the same year the town voted to purchase the assets of this Company for $9,000.
-Included in the purchase were twenty hydrants, 500 feet of hose, a hose carriage and fire fighting tools.
+Included in the purchase were twenty hydrants, 500 feet of hose, a hose carriage and firefighting tools.

 Water Works